Your Stories: How Equal Exchange Products Fuel Justice

 We’re extremely proud of the work that our customers are doing to advance food justice, environmental sustainability and human rights in their communities and around the world.
-These highlights from 2017 were shared by some of our dedicated supporters.
+These highlights were shared by some of our dedicated supporters.

 Patty Sanders, Hunger Action Enabler, Presbytery of the Redwoods in Northern California “The Pedal for Protein bike ride raises funds for often-lacking protein food at local Northern California food pantries.
 The 4th annual September ride was a 6 day ride traversing the coast, redwoods and wine country in Northern California, concluding in Santa Rosa with a one day ride for riders of all abilities and 59 eager riders.
 This year we raised over $45,000, all donated to food banks for free, healthy protein for food pantries.
 Many of our pantries are in rural areas of Northern California and many other areas devastated by the October wildfires.
 We also fund a international grant through the Presbyterian Hunger Program for a hunger justice project.
 Equal Exchange donated to our rider “swag bag” and provided our host churches with coffee, tea and chocolate.
 We also sell Equal Exchange coffee, tea and chocolate at our Pedal for Protein promotion Sundays all summer, at Presbytery meetings and Holiday Fair Trade Fairs at local churches.”